srav001/vue-ionic-template/README.md

 Note:

-> This project should be updated yearly, updating all dependencies to the latest version and maybe even replace some tech for newer and better ones or remove deprecated ones.
+> This project will be updated bi-yearly, updating all dependencies to the latest version and maybe even replace some tech for newer and better ones or remove deprecated ones.

 -   ` Examples are included for the most common ones and rest is left for developer decision.`

 ## Custom Scripts:

 ```
-pnpm project-setup: 'Runs pnpm and setups up husky for commit linting'
+pnpm project-setup: 'Runs pnpm install and setups up husky for commit linting'
 pnpm lint: 'Runs eslint in src directory and fixes all autofixeable errors'
 pnpm format: 'Runs src directory through prettier and formats all files and'
 ```